electricimp/Promise/README.md

     Examples: [All](./examples/example-all.nut)

-* `.race(*series*)`
+* `race(series)`
    This method executes multiple promises in parallel and resolves when the first is done.
 Returns a promise that resolves or rejects with the first resolved/rejected promise value.

-   **NOTE:** Execution of declared promise starts imidately and execution of promises from functions starts only after `.race()` call.
-So not recommended to mix promise-returning functions and promises in `.race()` argument.
+   **NOTE:** Execution of declared promise starts imidately and execution of promises from functions starts only after `race` call.
+So not recommended to mix promise-returning functions and promises in `race` argument.

    For example if we writing code for some parking assistance software, there are 3 parkings near the building and we want to find free place for a car.
 Each parking has its own software API and we have different methods to request each of them.
-Now we call this 3 methods in parallel by `.race()` call and it returns Promise.
-As soon as any method will find a place, `.then` handler will be triggered:
+Now we call this 3 methods in parallel by `race` call and it returns Promise.
+As soon as any method will find a place, `then` handler will be triggered:

     ```squirrel
     Promise.race([checkParkingA, checkParkingB, checkParkingC])